TonyVSK/Python-100-days/Python 100 days projects/072 and 073 data exploration (no project here)/README.md

-# Folder 072: Understanding Data Exploration with Pandas
+# Folder 072 and 073: Understanding Data Exploration with Pandas

 In this folder we don't have a specific project, the 100 days of code class is focused on learning some online tools to use python and ork with some modules, such as pandas.
 So I decided to explain about it